oyagev/Sweatshop/README.md

 A Queue is basically the manager.
 Each Queue has its own allocated workers, for specific "job topics" it supports.
 The Queue is responsible for delivering Messages to the appropriate Workers, monitor job execution and return the expected reply (if any) to the dispatcher.

-A Queue can be syncronious, thus working inside the application and blocking its operation.
+A Queue can be synchronous, thus working inside the application and blocking its operation.
-A Queue can also be asyncronious, delivering messages to Workers via message brokers such as RabbitMQ, Gearman and others, thus allow non-blocking operation and background processing.
+A Queue can also be asynchronous, delivering messages to Workers via message brokers such as RabbitMQ, Gearman and others, thus allow non-blocking operation and background processing.

 ## Usage

-The most basic usage of Sweatshop, though uncommon, is syncronious message processing.
+The most basic usage of Sweatshop, though uncommon, is synchronous message processing.
 Lets consider the following (simple) Worker:

     <?php